What citrus trees grow well in pots and containers? Actually, they do! Let's find out…

 - or buy an existing plant

-Growing sage from cuttings is how I grow sage indoors .
+Growing sage from cuttings is how I grow sage indoors.
 Cuttings work very well with sage.
-Simple take a cutting from a sage plant.
+Simply take a cutting from a sage plant.
 Or even better but fish cuttings in the produce section of the market.
 Take the leaves off the bottom two inches and put the stem into a glass of water.
 Within about a week you will have roots appear.
 By week 2 you should have several roots from 1/2 to 2 inches long.

 If you are having trouble growing sage indoors there is most likely a simple reason.

-Sage plants will wilt or droop if they are over watered.
-Don’t Over Water! these are drought resist plants.
+Sage plants will wilt or droop if they are overwatered.
+Don’t Over Water! these are drought-resistant plants.
 They will do much better with less water than some of your other herbs or house plants.
-I typical water my sage every other day that I water plants.
+I typically water my sage every other day that I water plants.

-If your plant has brown tips on there leaves then you have a fungal disease rotting the rots.
-Yes this is caused by Over watering!
+If your plant has brown tips on its leaves then you have a fungal disease rotting the rots.
+Yes, this is caused by Overwatering!
 Stop watering until the soil drys out.
 Once the soil is the soil is dry then return to a light watering schedule.
 If the problem continues you will need to replant your sage in a better draining soil.
 A good mixture is 20% sand to 80% good potting soil.